 Substance Caesarstone® Cream Cleanser Caesarstone® Spray Cleaner

-Red Wine \checkmark \checkmark
+Red Wine ✓ ✓

-Beetroot \checkmark \checkmark
+Beetroot ✓ ✓

-Coffee / Tea \checkmark \checkmark
+Coffee / Tea ✓ ✓

-Cordia \checkmark \checkmark
+Cordia ✓ ✓

-Spices \checkmark
+Spices ✓

-Food Oils \checkmark
+Food Oils ✓

-Tougher, More Stubborn Stains \checkmark
+Tougher, More Stubborn Stains ✓

-To remove adhered materials like food, gum and nail polish, first scrabe away the excess with a sharp blade.
-If there are any grey metal marks on the surface, use a small amount of Caesarstone® Cream C canser on the light blue sponge side of BMTM scrubber, gently rub over the mark and thoroughly rinse with warm water to remove it.
-Household bleach can generally be used as an effective cleaner to remove stubborn marks, but care should be taken as some products are considerably stronger than others.
+To remove adhered materials like food, gum and mail polish, first scrape away the excess with a sharp blade.
+If there are any grey metal manks on the surface, use a small amount of Caesarstone® Cream Cleanser on the light blue sponge side of BMTM scrupper, gently rub over the mark and thoroughly rinse with warm water to remove it.
+Household bleach can generally be used as an effective cleaner to remove stubborn manks, but care should be taken as some products are considerably stronger than others.

-If you have stubborn marks which still can't be removed, view our on me Frequently Asked.
+If you have stubborn marks which still can't be removed, view our online Frequently Asked.
 Questions or contact us on 1300-119-119 for further advice